woocommerce/woocommerce-ios/README.md

     cd woocommerce-ios
     ```

-4. Install the third party dependencies and tools required to run the project
+4. Install the third party dependencies and tools required to run the project.

-    We use a few tools to help with development.
-To install or update the required dependencies, run:

     ```bash
     rake dependencies